-Some people invest for the short term by buying coins directly from the U.S. Mint and quickly flipping them for quick profit.
+Some people invest for the short term by buying coins directly from the U.S. Mint and quickly flipping them for a quick profit.
 Unfortunately, this is risky and can also lead to a loss of capital.
 Other people will avoid common coin investment mistakes and take a long-term strategy by holding onto their commemorative coins for many years.

 Supply versus Demand